cyrilletuzi/eslint-plugin-angular-modern/docs/signals/NO_REACTIVE_FORMS.md

 ## Configuration

 > [!IMPORTANT]
-> Signal forms were introduced in Angular 21, so this rule should only be enabled in Angular >= 21 projects.
+> Stable signals forms were introduced in Angular 22, so this rule should only be disabled in previous versions.

 - in the `recommended` preset
 - in the `signals` preset